v-eraw/remindu/README.md

 # remindu
-your own personal assistant for reminding you about things you might've forgotten or not known about.
+A smart personal assistant for things you've forgotten or not actively thought about.

 ## current features